-Based on the government’s current guidelines, there could be a scenario where a member of staff goes on holiday late in the summer holidays and is then unable to return to school because they are expected to self-isolate for two weeks.
+Based on the government’s current guidelines, there could be a scenario where a member of staff goes on holiday and is then unable to return to school because they are expected to self-isolate for two weeks.

 It is important to point out that the government’s guidelines on this could change, and school leaders will want to review the latest guidelines by the government when making decisions on this issue.